-When I first joined Second Life, way back in 2006, I was one of the many people who earned their Lindens in SL’s then-flourishing sex trade – this is something I freely and readily admit.
+When I first joined Second Life, way back in 2006, I was one of the many people who earned their L$ in SL’s then-flourishing sex trade – this is something I freely and readily admit.
 In the era of system layer clothing, prim shoes, and prim hair, many people who later went on to become major or minor SL fashionistas frequented establishments like the ones I was working at and inquired about our garments and accessories, from shoes to collars and from hair to clothing.

-Then came the era of sculpties, with Stiletto Moody and N-Core ruling the roost w.r.t. heels, and then came rigged mesh.
-Although I had all but lost interest in SL’s sex trade, I still had friends in the scene and sometimes visited them at work.
+Then came the era of sculpties, with Stiletto Moody and N-Core ruling the roost w.r.t. heels, and then came rigged and unrigged mesh.
+Although I had all but lost interest in SL’s sex trade, I still maintained some friendships in the scene, and I sometimes visited them at work.
 Problem is, I had already pretty much abandoned system layer clothing and switched to mesh.
 And many of those establishments had a guideline for escorts and patrons to not wear mesh garments, because some people “couldn’t see mesh” or were seriously lagged down by it.
 While the latter was true in crowded areas, the former I found ridiculous.
 Since you’re supposed to be running a current viewer that supports mesh, why are you telling me you “can’t see mesh”?Read Full Article